logo

 Physiological Changes During Week 37 of Pregnancy

-• Breast Changes: Your breasts may feel tender and may even leak colostrum, the nutrient-rich first milk your body produces before transitioning to regular breast milk.
+Your breasts may feel tender and even leak colostrum, the nutrient-rich first milk your body produces before transitioning to regular breast milk.

-• Hair, Skin, and Nails: Your skin may feel stretched and sensitive, especially around your belly.
-You may also notice more pronounced hair growth due to hormonal changes.
+Your skin may feel stretched and sensitive, especially around your belly.
+Due to hormonal changes, you may also notice more pronounced hair growth.
 Your nails could be softer or harder than usual.

-• Uterus Size and Position: Your uterus is fully expanded, reaching up to your rib cage.
-As your baby drops into your pelvis, you may feel more pressure in your lower abdomen and even experience "lightning crotch," sharp pains in your pelvic area.
+Your uterus is fully expanded, reaching close to your rib cage.
+As your baby descends into your pelvis, you may feel more pressure in your lower abdomen and even experience sharp pains in your pelvic area called "lightning crotch".

-• Placenta Position: The placenta is fully developed and continues to support your baby's growth and development.
+The placenta supports your baby's growth and development.
 It will be delivered after your baby is born, in what is known as the third stage of labour.

 TopTips for Week 37